owenchokor/medgenius/README.md

   - We fed the RAG model with Natural Language explanation of Camelot-extracted DataFrame.
 - **Image Data Embedding**
   - We fed the RAG model with zero-shot image-to-text inference of the Anthropic Claude 3.5 Sonnet(https://www.anthropic.com/news/claude-3-5-sonnet) API.
+  - A slight prompt engineering is used for the query.
+We prepared some prompts - in the form of a .yaml file - to feed the Claude API in a specific way we want.
   - We implemented a module that can show the context of QR code images.

 ----